PradoJuanPablo/configure-ad/README.md

 - Create a new file and paste the contents of the script
 - Run the script

 [Code Source](https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1)

+The accounts that were created in this list will be shown in the _EMPLOYEES OU that we created

 </p>
 <br />